tryolabs/norfair/demos/keypoints_bounding_boxes/README.md

 ## Instructions

-1. Build and run the docker container with:
+1. Build and run the Docker container with:
     ```bash
         ./run_docker.sh
     ```